Psalm 40: a new song

 In the midst of our prayers to God- prayers that can often be messy- remember to rejoice in who God is, His faithfulness, His love, and His grace.
 Doesn’t that just help clear up our minds and our prayers?

 But, like David, don’t fret when your prayers go back to the worries of “the pit” because God knows and understands and will meet you wherever you are.

 Father in heaven, you are good and faithful.
-Thank you for your word and in particular for this psalm.
-Thank you that you care so much about each of us that you think of us, that you watch our steps, that you count the hairs on our heads.
-We rejoice in you.
-Help us to rejoice in you, in good times and bad.
-Put a new song in our hearts, and give us hope.
-Please Father, in your will, heal our land, protect our loved ones, and strengthen your church.
+Thank you for your word and for this psalm.
+Thank you that you care so much about each of us that you think about us, that your eye is on us.
+We want to rejoice in you.
+Teach us to do so.
+Put a new song in our hearts and give us hope.
+We love you.
 Amen.